tustin2121/James_Somerton_Transcripts/_videos/Unrequited1.md

 Arthur: "Please."

-I think that the speaks for itself.
-Wanting to be held by your lover as you die.
+I think that the speaks for itself. <mark num=2>Wanting to be held by your lover as you die.</mark>

 </from>
 <clip visual={{atg}} on="30:50" {% include citation for=page.cite.clips.merlin %}>